Jin Han Chin*, Kah Hui Wong and Soh Onn Yeong Pages 587 - 594 ( 8 )

 Conclusion: In conclusion, the gastroprotective effect of Chinese cabbage juice could be associated with its ability to increase endogenous antioxidant activities of SOD, GST and GSH-Px and mucus secretion in rat stomach.

-Faculty of Medicine and Biomedical Sciences, MAHSA University, Selangor, Faculty of Medicine, University of Malaya, 50603, Kuala Lumpur, Faculty of Medicine and Biomedical Sciences, MAHSA University, Selangor
+Unit of Biochemistry, Faculty of Medicine, Bioscience and Nursing, MAHSA University, Selangor, Department of Anatomy, Faculty of Medicine, University of Malaya, 50603, Kuala Lumpur, Unit of Biochemistry, Faculty of Medicine, Bioscience and Nursing, MAHSA University, Selangor